bohrm1/STM32-Audio-Digital-Signal-Processing-Project/README.md

 # STM32-Audio-Digital-Signal-Processing-Project
 Canonical digital notch filter using the STM32-F302R8 Nucleao board written in C.

+The C++ implementation of the notch filter is in the C++ Implementation of Notch Filter folder.
 The STM32 code is in the CORE folder.
 A MATLAB script plotting the frequnecy response of the notch filter is in the STM32 Notch Freq Response Folder.
+Photos of the circuit and PPT is in the Final Lab Deliverables folder.
+Download the PDF of the PPT to view the demo videos.

 The digital filter consists of a few code blocks: a structure to hold the filter coefficients and states, a function to implement a direct form II IIR filter, and an ISR to periodically sample using the ADC and write using the DAC.